zdmaxwell/3d_quadcopter_control/README.md

 To develop the `BodyRateControl()` controller method, I used a P controller since this controller is a 1st order system as it takes in rotation rates in the body frame (p, q, r) which are the first derivative of the rotational position, and outputs commanded moments that are directly proportional to the body rotation rates.
-By determining the `bodyRateError` `V3F` object using the provided `pqrCmd` and `pqr` values, packaging the moments of inertia into a `V3F` data type, and factoring in the `kpPQR` gain, I calculated the commanded moment as a `V3F`:
+By determining the `bodyRateError` `V3F` object using the provided `pqrCmd` and `pqr` values, packaging the moments of inertia into a `V3F` data type, and factoring in the `kpPQR` gain, I calculated the commanded moment and tuned the gain values for `kpPQR` until the quad could reach the set altitude while controlling it's body frame rotations with minimal overshoot.

 ```
 V3F momentCmd;